ROCm/roctracer/doc/roctracer_spec.md

 ## 5. rocTX application code annotation API
 ```
 Basic annotation API: markers and nested ranges.
-// A marker created by given ASCII massage
+// A marker created by given ASCII message
 void roctxMark(const char* message);

-// Returns the 0 based level of a nested range being started by given message associated to this range.
+// Returns the 0 based level of a nested range started by a given message associated with this range.
 // A negative value is returned on the error.
 int roctxRangePush(const char* message);

 // Marks the end of a nested range.
-// Returns the 0 based level the range.
+// Returns the 0 based level of the range.
-// A negative value is returned on the error.
+// A negative value is returned on error.
 int roctxRangePop();
 ```